eoinkelly/ember-get-what-from-where/ember-run-loop.md

 * Loop through queues, performing each callback
 * After each callback see if computations schedules in previous queue
-* If so star the whole process over from the the first non-empty queue
+* If so start the whole process over from the the first non-empty queue
 * Continue until all queues empty